 - In the year 1975, 175 years later, the world had changed—it had become very unequal.
 The world income distribution was ‘bimodal’, with the two-humped shape of a camel: one hump below the international poverty line and a second hump at considerably higher incomes.
 The world had divided into a poor, developing world and a developed world that was more than 10-times richer.

 - Over the following 4 decades the world income distribution has again changed dramatically.
 There has been a convergence in incomes: in many poorer countries, especially in South-East Asia, incomes have grown faster than they have in rich countries.
 Whilst enormous income differences remain, the world no longer neatly divides into the two groups of ‘developed’ and ‘developing’ countries.
 We have moved from a two-hump to a one-hump world.
-And at the same time, the distribution has also shifted to the right—the incomes of many of the world’s poorest citizens have increased and poverty has fallen faster than ever before in human history.
+And at the same time, the distribution has also shifted to the right—the incomes of many of the world’s poorest citizens have increased and extreme poverty has fallen faster than ever before in human history.

 Global inequality in 1800, 1975, and 20155